The Vermont Statutes Online

 § 2103.
 Eligibility

-(a) Consistent with available appropriations, the Department for Children and Families shall furnish General Assistance under this chapter, except as provided below, to any otherwise eligible individual unable to provide the necessities of life for the individual and for those whom he or she is legally obligated to support.
-Except for those in catastrophic situations as defined in regulations, no General Assistance shall be provided in the following situations:
+(a) Consistent with available appropriations, the Department for Children and Families shall furnish General Assistance under this chapter, except as provided in this section, to any otherwise eligible individual unable to provide the necessities of life for the individual and for those whom the individual is legally obligated to support.
+Except for those in catastrophic situations as defined in rules, no General Assistance shall be provided in the following situations:

 (1) to any individual whose income from any source, including the Department for Children and Families, during the 30 days immediately preceding the date on which assistance is sought is equal to the General Assistance eligibility standard;